 Plant size: Grafted tree, 3' tall with strong central leader.

-When we ship: Available for FALL 2018 shipping.
+When we ship: Available for Spring 2020.
 Order and reserve early!
 These sell out.

 Shipping restrictions: None.